wyamet/Module-4-quizApp/README.md

 ## Description

-A small Quiz on JavaScript that will keep track of your score and let you view the leader board.
+A small timed Quiz on JavaScript that will subract 10 seconds for a wrong answer and add 5 seconds for the right answer.
+It will keep track of your score on local storage so you can view the leader board.

 ### Installing